drekka/DayType/README.md

 ![Calendar](media/Calendar.png)
 # DayType

-(A friendly API for working with dates without the time of day)
+_An API for dates that doesn't involve hours, minutes, seconds and timezones._

-Swift provides the excellent date support through `Date`, `Calendar`, `TimeZone` and other types.
-However these are all designed to work with specific points in time, rather than the generalisations that people often refer to.
-For example, a person's date of birth is often used without any reference to the exact time they were born.
-The same goes for a variety of other dates, an employee's person's leave, various religious holidays, retail sales, festivals, etc.
+Swift provides excellent date support through it's `Date`, `Calendar`, `TimeZone` and other types.
+However there's a catch, they're all designed to with with specific points in time rather than the generalisations people often use.

+For example, the APIS cannot refer to a person's birthday without anchoring it to a specific hour, minute, second and even partial second within a specific timezone.
+Yet people when discussion a person's birthday only think of the date in whatever timezone they are in.
+Not the exact moment of a person's birth which sometime's even the person being discussed doesn't know.The same goes for other dates people often work with, an employee leave, religious holidays, retail sales, festivals, etc all typically have a date associated, but not a time.

-As a result developers often find themselves stripping time components from Swift's `Date` to force it to act like a date, often with mixed results as there are many technical issues to consider when coercing a specific point to such a generalisation.
-Especially with the complexities of time zones and sometime questionable input from external sources.
+As a result developers often find themselves writing code to strip time from Swift's `Date` in order to trick it into acting like a date.
+Often with mixed results as there are many technical issues to consider when coercing a point in time to such a generalisation.
+Especially with time zones and sometime questionable input from external sources.

-`DayType` sets out to simplify date handling by providing a new `Day` type which represents a general 24 hours period instead of a specific point in time. ie. no hours, minutes, etc and no time zones.
-This allows date only code to be simpler because it no longer needs to sanitise time components which in turn removes the angst of accidental bugs as well as making date based calculations simpler.
+`DayType` provides simplify date handling through it's `Day` type.
+A `Day` is a representation of a 24 hours period instead of a specific point in time. ie. it doesn't have any hours, minutes, timezones, etc. This allows date code to be simpler because the developer no longer needs to sanitise time components, and that removes the angst of accidental bugs as well as making date based code considerably simpler.

 ## Installation

-`DayType` is a SPM package.
+`DayType` is a SPM package only.

-# Creating a Day
+# Day

+The common type you'll use is `Day`.

+## Initialisers

-`Day` has a number of convenience initialisers which are pretty self explanatory and mostly similar to Swift's `Date`:
+`Day` has a number of convenience initialisers which are pretty self explanatory and similar to Swift's `Date` initialisers:

 ```swift
 init()